 Mr. Brown was the creator and first editor of the national magazine, The Civil War, and the originator of its Civil War seminars.
-He is the author of Cushing of Gettysburg: The Story of a Union Artillery Commander, Lexington: University Press of Kentucky, 1993 (a History Book Club selection and a recipient of the Award of Merit from the Wisconsin Historical Society) and The Civil War in Kentucky: Battle for the Bluegrass State, Mason City: Savas, 2000.
+He is the author of Cushing of Gettysburg: The Story of a Union Artillery Commander, Lexington: University Press of Kentucky, 1993.
+It was a History Book Club selection and a recipient of the Award of Merit from the Wisconsin Historical Society.
+The book was used as the basis for the posthumous award of the Congressional Medal of Honor to Lt.
+Alonzo H. Cushing by President Obama, on November 6, 2014.
+Mr. Brown delivered the Keynote Speech on Lt.
+Cushing at the 151st Anniversary of the Gettysburg Address in the Soldiers National Cemetery at Gettysburg.
+Mr. Brown published The Civil War in Kentucky: Battle for the Bluegrass State, Mason City: Savas, 2000.
 He reissued and re-illustrated A.D.
 Kirwan’s Johnny Green of the Orphan Brigade through the University Press of Kentucky in 2002; it was the recipient of the Basil W. Duke Award as the best reprint of the year.
 Mr. Brown’s recent book, Retreat from Gettysburg: Lee, Logistics and the Pennsylvania Campaign, was released in April of 2005 by the University of North Carolina Press and has received rave reviews.
 It was a selection of both the History Book Club and the Military Book Club and was awarded the 2005 Bachelder-Coddington Award, the 2005 United States Army Historical Foundation Award for Distinguished Writing in History and the 2005 Dr. James I. Robertson, Jr. Literary Prize.
-Mr. Brown’s newest book, One of Morgan’s Men: Memoirs of Lieutenant John M. Porter of the Ninth Kentucky Cavalry, was released in February 2011 by the University Press of Kentucky.
+Mr. Brown’s book, One of Morgan’s Men: Memoirs of Lieutenant John M. Porter of the Ninth Kentucky Cavalry, was released in February 2011 by the University Press of Kentucky.
 It is a History Book Club selection and is the winner of the 2011 Basil W. Duke Literary Award.
-Mr. Brown has written a lavishly-illustrated new book, The Southern Cross: The Story of the Confederacy’s First Battle Flag, for Pelican Publishing Company in Gretna, Louisiana.
-Publication is scheduled for March 2014.
-He is presently writing another major study on the Gettysburg campaign entitled, General George Gordon Meade and the Gettysburg Campaign, for the University of North Carolina Press to be published in 2014.
+Mr. Brown is the author of a lavishly-illustrated new book, The Southern Cross: The Story of the Confederacy’s First Battle Flag, published by Pelican Publishing Company in Gretna, Louisiana.
+It was released in March 2014.
+He is presently writing another major study on the Gettysburg campaign entitled, General George Gordon Meade and the Gettysburg Campaign, for the University of North Carolina Press to be published in 2015.
 He has written numerous articles for scholarly historical journals, and regularly leads Civil War battlefield tours.
 Mr. Brown is a highly-sought-after speaker, and he lectures on Civil War history all across the nation.